Unstructured-IO/unstructured/README.md

 ## :coffee: Getting Started

-* Using `pyenv` to manage virtualenv's is recommended
+* Using `pyenv` to manage virtualenv's is recommended but not necessary
 	* Mac install instructions.
 See [here](https://github.com/Unstructured-IO/community#mac--homebrew) for more detailed instructions.
 		* `brew install pyenv-virtualenv`
 	  * `pyenv install 3.8.15`